thpham/nixos-fireactions/modules/microvm-base/security/README.md

 | `storage.tmpfsSecrets.size`   | "64M"                       | Tmpfs size                         |
 | `storage.tmpfsSecrets.path`   | "/run/microvm-base/secrets" | Mount path                         |

+**Snapshot Cleanup:**

+When `secureDelete` is enabled, the module also provides:

+- `microvm-snapshot-cleanup.service`: Runs on shutdown to securely delete all `containerd-pool-snap-*` devices
+- `microvm-snapshot-cleanup.timer`: Periodic cleanup every 30 minutes

+This cleanup service handles all runner technologies (fireactions, fireteact, etc.) since they share the same containerd devmapper pool.

 ## Ephemeral Encryption Design

 The LUKS encryption uses **ephemeral keys** - a new random key is generated at each boot: